Starter Web¶

 Requests to the server are determined by the base URL and the policy package.

-Given the default base URL http://localhost:8181
+Given the default base URL http://localhost:8181 and an example package of com.my.service,

 the Open Policy Agent server will be requested for authorization decision at